spectrochempy/spectrochempy/docs/gettingstarted/install/install_adds.rst

 QT
 --

-IF you like to have the matplotlib qt backend for your plots, you need to install the pyqt library (this is rather build).
+IF you like to have the matplotlib qt backend for your plots, you need to install the pyqt library.

 .. sourcecode:: bash

    $ mamba install pyqt

-Then you can use i.e., the qt backend in notebooks using the magic line:
+Then you can use *e.g.,* the qt backend in notebooks using the IPython "magic" line:

 .. sourcecode:: ipython